 The Fund is not sponsored or endorsed by Deutsche Bank AG, Deutsche Investment Management Americas Inc. or any subsidiary or affiliate of Deutsche Bank AG or Deutsche Investment Management Americas Inc. (collectively, "Deutsche Bank").
-The DBIQ Optimum Yield Crude Oil Index Excess ReturnTM (the "Index") is the exclusive property of Deutsche Investment Management Americas Inc. "DBIQ" and "Optimum Yield" are a service marks of Deutsche Bank AG and have been licensed for use for certain purposes by Deutsche Investment Management Americas Inc. Neither Deutsche Bank nor any other party involved in, or related to, making or compiling the Index makes any representation or warranty, express or implied, concerning the Index, the Fund or the advisability of investing in securities generally.
+The DBIQ Optimum Yield Industrial Metals Index Excess ReturnTM (the "Index") is the exclusive property of Deutsche Investment Management Americas Inc. "DBIQ" and "Optimum Yield" are service marks of Deutsche Bank AG and have been licensed for use for certain purposes by Deutsche Investment Management Americas Inc. Neither Deutsche Bank nor any other party involved in, or related to, making or compiling the Index makes any representation or warranty, express or implied, concerning the Index, the Fund or the advisability of investing in securities generally.
 Neither Deutsche Bank nor any other party involved in, or related to, making or compiling the Index has any obligation to take the needs of the Managing Owner or its clients into consideration in determining, composing or calculating the Index.
-Neither Deutsche Bank nor any other party involved in, making or compiling the Index.
-Neither Deutsche Bank nor any other party involved in, making or compiling the Index has any obligation to take the needs of the Managing Owner or its clients into consideration in determining, composing or calculating the Index.
-Neither Deutsche Bank nor any other party involved in, or related to, making or compiling the Index has participated in the determination of the timing of, prices at, quantities or valuation of the Fund.
-Neither Deutsche Bank nor any obligation or liability in connection with the administration or trading of the Fund.
+Neither Deutsche Bank nor any other party involved in, or related to, making or compiling the

+Index is responsible for or has participated in the determination of the timing of, prices at, quantities or valuation of the Fund.
+Neither Deutsche Bank nor any other party involved in, or related to, making or compiling the Index has any obligation or liability in connection with the administration or trading of the Fund.